-There is a total eclipse of the full moon on October 8, 2014.
-This is the Northern Hemisphere’s Hunter’s Moon – the name for the full moon after the Harvest Moon.
+Tonight – the night of October 7-8, 2014 – there is a total eclipse of the full moon.
+This is the Northern Hemisphere’s Hunter’s Moon – the full moon after the Harvest Moon.
 It’s also a Blood Moon, and this eclipse is the second in a series of four so-called Blood Moon eclipses.
 For North America and the Hawaiian Islands, the total lunar eclipse happens in the wee hours before sunrise on October 8.
 For New Zealand, Australia and eastern Asia, the total eclipse is seen after sunset on October 8.
-A partial lunar eclipse can be seen before sunrise, October 8, from much of South America, or after sunset, October 8, from western Asia.
+A partial lunar eclipse can be seen before sunrise October 8 from much of South America, or after sunset October 8 from western Asia.
+Photo top of post shows a partial phase of the April 14-15, 2014 total lunar eclipse by Fred Espenak.
 Follow the links below to learn more about the 2014 Hunter’s Moon and the October 8 total lunar eclipse.

 Day and night sides of Earth at instant of the October 2014 full moon

 But to astronomers, the moon turns full at a well-defined instant: when it’s most opposite the sun for the month.

 That instant happens on October 8, 2014 at 10:51 UTC.
 At our U.S. time zones, that places the precise time of full moon on October 8 at 6:51 a.m.
 EDT, 5:51 a.m CDT, 4:51 a.m.
 MDT or 3:51 a.m.
 PDT.
 At that time, because there’s an eclipse happening, the moon will be totally submerged in the Earth’s dark umbral shadow.